antonw-88/GICSP/README.md

 # GICSP

 This repo is a self-study guide for the GICSP(Industrial Cyber Security Certification).
+It is mainly a reference manual, pointing towards various material that I found relevant when studying for the GICSP.
+It also includes notes regarding topics that I found particularly interesting.
 NOTE: This guide is written from the point-of-view of someone with a Linux/InfoSec/Networking background.
 This may affect its relevance for individuals with other backgrounds.

 #Step 0 - Overview of available resources for more in-depth understanding when needed.